 This is risky as main contractors may then have the design liability and therefore risk passed onto them.
 Architects are also in a competitive market so the detail work they carry out is frequently undertaken by experienced subcontractors that can add value.

-It also gives peace of mind to the staff inside their super-protective cocoon of composite panel construction that is both environment friendly and economical to run.
+It also gives peace of mind to the staff inside their super-protective cocoon of composite panel construction that is both environmentally friendly and economical to run.